rlnorthcutt/gopher/docs/core/entity.md

 ## 💾 Save or Delete

-With an active `CoreServices` instance:
+With an active `AppServices` instance:

 ```go
 page := &Page{Title: "About", Slug: "about", Content: "Hello!"}